 LocalDate date = LocalDate.of(2018, 01,8); int year = date.getYear(); //2018. boolean isLeap = date.isLeapYear(); //f alse, 2018 is not Leap Year int day = date.getDayOfMonth(); // 8 DayOfWeek dayOfWeek =date.getDayOfWeek(); //MONDAY Month month =date.getMonth(); //JANUARY int monthLength = date.lengthOfMonth(); //31 int daysOfYear = date.getDayOfYear(); // 8

 We can use

-LocalDate.now() factory method to obtain current date based on the system clock.
+LocalDate.now() factory method to get current date based on the system clock.

 LocalDate systemDate = LocalDate.now(); //2018-01-08

-LocalDate provides other utility methods to get a different kind of information.
+LocalDate provides other utility methods to get a different information.
 We will cover different operations that can be performed on the LocalDate object in other section of this post.

 LocalTime represents a time of the day (e.g 20:22: 12) without time zone and date.Like LocalDate, we can get an instance of LocalTime by using the static factory method.

 LocalTime time = LocalTime.of(20, 45); //20:45 LocalTime time = LocalTime.of(20, 45, 12); //20:45 : 12